firish/Interesting_Engineering/8_RAFT_algorithm.md

 ### Cluster Membership Change
 Raft handles changes to the cluster, such as adding or removing servers, through a two-phase approach:
 1. The cluster enters a transitional configuration called **joint consensus**.
+Joint Consensus Phase: During this phase, the cluster temporarily operates under a "joint" configuration that includes both the old and new configurations.
+This means that decisions (such as electing a leader or committing log entries) require agreement from a majority of nodes in both the old and the new configurations.
+Once the joint configuration is committed and all nodes are synchronized, the system transitions fully to the new configuration, where only the new set of servers is recognized.
-2. After the joint consensus is committed, the system transitions to the new configuration, maintaining continuous availability and preventing split-brain scenarios.
+2. After the joint consensus is committed, the system transitions to the new configuration, maintaining continuous availability and preventing split-brain scenarios (when a distributed system mistakenly believes there are two separate clusters or leaders, leading to conflicting decisions and potential data inconsistency).

 ![image](https://github.com/user-attachments/assets/512ec9c9-9fcf-48cf-9616-57889bafee94)